 Public Affairs - Student work in Public Affairs

-Seniors with at least 102 credit hours complete the Public Affairs Scale (PAS) as part of the University Exit Exam.
+Seniors with at least 102 credit hours complete the Public Affairs Scale (PAS) as part of the Undergraduate Exit Survey.
 This internally developed and validated scale measures students' integration of the three themes of the university’s mission in public affairs.
 The reports below show results from seniors who took the PAS from Spring 2012 to Fall 2016.

 Public Affairs Essay Results from Most Recent Workshop: